Let Oomnitza be your single source of truth!

 - Select the Response tab.

 - For troubleshooting purposes, you can map the Response field {{response}} to a custom long text Oomnitza field.
 Once you have the entire response, you can then map to individual JSON values to custom fields.
-To create a custom field, go to People>Customization in Oomnitza.
-For further information, see Creating Custom Fields in Oomnitza.
+To create a custom field, click Configuration > Data model > Field Configuration and then select Users from the list.
+See Creating Custom Fields in Oomnitza.

 Tip